elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 ## Deploying an instance with builder

 Builder provides the `aws_launch_instance` command to create ad-hoc project instances on AWS.
 When using this command an "instance ID" is required that will uniquely identify this instance from all other instances of this project.
 The instance ID is suffixed to the project name.
-The instance ID of `test` for the `elife-website` for example will form the identifier `elife-website-test`.
+The instance ID of `test` for the `journal` for example will form the identifier `journal--test`.
 This command is able to launch any project but *not* branches of projects that are tied to a repository.

 Builder does provide the `deploy` command that will allow the creation of instances of a project specific to it's github branch names.